 Sarabhi VS sarabhi is equal to craziness.... there r no limits & fun never ends !!!! pic.twitter.com/9QiB14GDAr— JDMajethia (@JDMajethia) June 30, 2016

-The Star Plus sitcom will now be on Hotstar, the video on demand platform of Star India and will retain its original star cast with a few new character additions.
-Hotstar is a digital platform where the audience is considered to have a different palette from that of TV, "We are making Sarabhai VS Sarabhai and it will be what it was.
-There won't be a whole lot of changes, which turn it into something totally different.
-The show will take a seven year leap and the rest will have the same essence."
-Majethia reveals.
+The Star Plus sitcom will now be available on Hotstar, Star India's video-on-demand platform.
+The show will retain its original star cast but will have a few new characters on board.
+On Hotstar, a digital platform, audience preferences are expected to be very different from those of the TV viewer.
+"We are making Sarabhai VS Sarabhai and it will be what it was.
+There won't be a whole lot of changes.
+So the show won't turn into something totally different.
+The show will take a seven year leap, though.
+But the essence will be the same..."
+Majethia says.

 Recently, in an interview with afaqs!
 Reporter, Ajit Mohan, chief executive officer, Hotstar mentioned that Hotstar Originals will be nothing short of a TV Drama, and after Tanhayiaan, Sarabhai VS Sarabhai shows how he stands by what he said.